- Welcome to St. Mary's

 - Contact Us

 Father Tom O'Connor Light of Christ Award

 History of the FATHER TOM O’CONNOR LIGHT OF CHRIST AWARD

 Encouraging the Next Generation of Servant Leaders

-St. Mary’s Catholic Church Fort Wayne, in cooperation with the Diocese of Fort Wayne-South Bend, awards each year Father Tom O’Connor Light of Christ Award.
-The award is presented each year in March to an individual or group whose work reflects the strong values exemplified by Father O’Connor during his many years as a priest.
+For ten years, St. Mary’s Catholic Church Fort Wayne, in cooperation with the Diocese of Fort Wayne-South Bend, awarded each year the Father Tom O’Connor Light of Christ Award.
+The award was presented each year in March to an individual or group whose work reflected the strong values exemplified by Father O’Connor during his many years as a priest.
 Father O’Connor, who died March 17, 2004, at the age of 74, served as pastor of St. Mary’s Parish for 34 years, and is considered by many to be an icon of Catholic faith in action.

-The award carries with it a monetary gift given in the name of the recipient to her or his designated project, school, faith community, or nonprofit organization.
-The Father Tom O’Connor Light of Christ Award has been designed to encourage, in the words of Bishop Emeritus John M. D’Arcy, “the next generation of Father Toms.”
-Father Tom O’Connor Light of Christ Award candidacy is open to persons of all faith traditions.
+The award carried with it a monetary gift given in the name of the recipient to her or his designated project, school, faith community, or nonprofit organization.
+The Father Tom O’Connor Light of Christ Award was designed to encourage, in the words of Bishop Emeritus John M. D’Arcy, “the next generation of Father Toms.”
+Father Tom O’Connor Light of Christ Award candidacy was open to persons of all faith traditions.